Škoda 706 RTO

 Škoda 706 RTO is an urban bus produced by bus manufacturer Karosa and Škoda in Czechoslovakia between 1958 and 1972.
 It was succeeded by Karosa ŠM 11 in 1964.

 Construction features

-706 RTO is built on frame of Škoda 706 trucks.
-Engine is placed in front next to driver, and rear axle is propelled by long driveshaft.
-On the right side are two doors.
-The interior is furnished with leatherette seats.
+706 RTO was built on frame of Škoda 706 trucks.
+The engine was placed in the front next to driver, and rear axle was propelled by long driveshaft.
+On the right side were two doors.
+The interior was furnished with leatherette seats.

 Production and operation

 Serial production of the Škoda 706 RTO began in 1958, and continued until 1972.